-- 1. Application form available at w.w.w.cuw.edu/apply. - 2.
+- 1. Application form available at www.cuw.edu/apply. - 2.
 Non-refundable \$50.00 application fee. - 3.
-Resume or Curriculum Vitae describing nursing and educational experience and the applicant's progression of leadership in advanced practice positions that cannot be demonstrated fully from the written application.
-Include all previous scholarly work decscribed at the following AACN web site page http://www.aacn.nche.edu/publications/position/defining-scholarship. - 4.
-Admission essay explaining why you would like to enroll in the DNP program at Concordia.
-Address your future professional goals, including plans for future scholarship to meet the translational evidenced-base research project. - 5.
-Two letters of recommendation from professional colleagues familiar with your advanced practice clinical nursing competence, interaction with peers, the healthcare team, and patients.
-In addition references should address the applicant's academic skills including oral and written communication. - 6.
-All official transcripts that lead to your undergraduate and graduate degrees. - 7.
-Documentation of number of supervised clinical hours completed in MSN program.
+Professional resume or curriculum vitae describing nursing, educational, scholarship, and service experiences. - 4.
+Admission essay explaining reasons for enrolling in the DNP program at Concordia.
+Address future professional goals, including plans for scholarship to meet the Translational Evidenced-base Project. - 5.
+Two letters of recommendation from professional colleagues, mentors, or supervisors familiar with the applicant's advanced practice or leadership competence.
+References should address the applicant's academic abilities including oral and written communication. - 6.
+All official transcripts that led to undergraduate and graduate degrees. - 7.
+Documentation of number of supervised practicum hours completed in MSN program.
 This documentation must be on the school/university letterhead. - 8.
 Copy of masters's thesis, scholarly project, or professional publication. - 9.
+Admission interview (may be conducted by phone).

-Admission Interview. - 10.
-The priority deadline is March 1st for the cohort beginning the following fall.
+The priority deadline is February 1st for the cohort beginning the following fall.